akshaydeo/blog/_posts/2014-11-10-writing-android-app-with-kotlin.md

 **The Application**

-I started with writing a HackerNews listing app.
-But then restricted it to simulating the API call with a stub so as to focus onto the Kotlin more than the actual functionality of the application.
+I started with writing a HackerNews listing app with simulated API calls (had to do it quickly).

 **Code**